gmc-code/PC-microbit-micropython/docs/microbit_definitions/functions_2.rst

 .. admonition:: Tasks

     #.
-Write a function called ``player_health`` with 2 default parameters for their user_name and their game health status and display an example using it.
+Write a function called ``player_health`` with 2 default parameters for their user_name and their game health status and display an example using the defaults and and example passing values.

     .. dropdown::
             :icon: codescan